 Chronolog Photo Stations

-Over the course of 2021 the Highlands Center for Natural History install four Chronolog photo stations on our 80 acre campus.
+Over the course of 2021, the Highlands Center for Natural History installed four Chronolog photo stations on our 80 acre campus.
 Photos taken at these stations will be uploaded to timelines and shared for viewing, creating a time-lapse experience.
-To take part in this project simply visit a station, take a photo and follow the instructions on the station to upload your photo tot he time-lapse.
+To take part in this project simply visit a station, take a photo and follow the instructions on the station to upload your photo to the time-lapse.